 }

-Receiving and executing the jobs in the worker’s thread
+Receiving and executing the jobs in the Worker instance’s thread

 Here, we first call lock on the receiver to acquire the mutex 1, and then we call unwrap to panic on any errors 2.
 Acquiring a lock might fail if the mutex is in a poisoned state, which can happen if some other thread panicked while holding the lock rather than releasing the lock.
 In this situation, calling unwrap to have this thread panic is the correct action to take.
 Feel free to change this unwrap to an expect with an error message that is meaningful to you.